-- (a) Intent.
+(a) Intent.
 The central business district is intended for low intensity, neighborhood scale commercial and retail and food service uses, and professional offices, which are suitable within the constraints of the existing development patterns of the district and which contribute to the commercial, civic and cultural vitality of the City of Atlantic Beach Town Center area.
 The central business district contains an established development pattern with a predominance of older structures built prior to the current requirements for area, setbacks, parking and other site related elements, and this character should be retained.

-Figure 5 Central Business District Map
+Figure 8 is a map of the Central Business District.